StatMixedML/gbdt-explained/index.md

 2. ✅ Predictions are computed as: $$\hat{y}_i = w_{q(x_i)}$$
 3. ✅ GBDTs use Newton-Raphson updates based on aggregated gradients and Hessians, not simple averaging of target values
 4. ✅ GBDTs are gradient-based function optimizers that use tree structures to represent the function

-## Key Takeaways

-- Modern GBDTs use gradient and Hessian information to both construct trees and assign leaf values.
-The values in leaf nodes are not averages of observations - they are optimization steps designed to reduce the loss function.

-- Understanding this distinction is crucial.
-While simple averaging is approximated for squared error loss (and only because the gradient and Hessian lead to this), the mechanism is fundamentally different: GBDTs arrive at predictions through gradient optimization, not simple averaging.

-- Under $L_2$ loss, any model learns the conditional mean.
-This ensures strong performance around the center of the target distribution, but systematically over-forecasts the lower tail and under-forecasts the upper tail.
-For applications where tails matter (risk forecasting, extreme demand spikes, etc.), alternative losses or distributional modeling approaches are necessary.

-- The flexibility of the gradient boosting framework - its ability to work with any twice differentiable loss function - makes it straightforward to adapt GBDTs to specialized requirements by simply changing the loss function and computing the corresponding gradients and Hessians.

 ## References